eduard-T/Knots/README.md

-# Knots - Goal Tracker
+# Knots - Goal Manager

-A goal tracking app that allows users to set and manage their tasks.
+A goal management app that allows users to set and manage their tasks.
 Once registered, a user can create, modify, and delete goals tied to their account.
 Users' accounts can be modified or deleted through a profile screen.

 ## Table of Contents